The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 |Helpful claims agents who work as advocates for customers|

-With autopom!, you can get four types of extended warranty plans:
+With autopom!, you can get three types of extended warranty plans:

 - Exclusionary: Covers the most mechanical and electrical components for your vehicle